+Understand the importance of the less discussed business asset, with the brief guide to the Uniform Trade Secret Act.
 As hard as business owners work to keep their brand-defining secrets private, those who want a piece of their success work equally hard to gain access to those secrets.
-Most states have similar versions of the Uniform Trade Secrets Act which defines what trade secrets are and the charges that can be brought against someone accused of misappropriating a trade secret.
+Most states have similar versions of the Uniform Trade Secrets Act (“UTSA”), defining trade secrets.
+As well as possible charges that can be brought against someone accused of misappropriating a trade secret.

 What Is Considered a Trade Secret?

 The entirety of a trade secret claim hinges on the definition of “trade secret.”
-If a business owner cannot prove that the information in question is a trade secret or if the opposing side can prove that the business owner did not protect the information, a case falls apart.
+If a business owner cannot prove the information in question is a trade secret.
+Or, the opposing side can prove that the business owner did not protect the information, a case falls apart.
 Under the Uniform Trade Secrets Act, several factors are used to determine whether or not something is a trade secret:

-- Whether or not (and how much) the information is known outside and inside the business
+- Whether or not (and how much) the information is known in and outside the business.

 - How much time and money others would need to duplicate the information